KY Bourbon Trail Experience: Kentucky Artisan Distillery

 Food

-Tour & Tasting highlights
+Bourbon Tour & Tasting highlights

 The history lesson mentioned above was what set our tour experience apart.
-Most other distillery tours focus mainly on their individual legacy and process.
+Most other distillery tours focus mainly on their individual legacy and bourbon making process.
 Since KAD is so small, they spent a good deal of time talking about how bourbon came to be — and why particularly in Kentucky; we were surprised not to hear the limestone filtered water among any of those factors.

 I was really impressed with the Ocean bourbon.
 It’s aged at sea between 7-8 months, and each voyage is different from the last.
 It’s available for purchase in their gift shop but brace yourself, it retails for about $60+ USD.
 While their products are very good, they don’t really have anything that sells for under $45/bottle.